EOSIO/spec-repo/eep-draft_flexible_notify.md

 ### CDT Support: Sender

-To define a notification, create a struct with an `eosio::notify2` attribute.
+To define a notification, create a struct with an `eosio::notification` attribute.
 Also instantiate a notification wrapper. e.g.:

 ```c++
 struct [[eosio::notification]] gamestatus {